zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-web-application/3/_index.md

 ### Create the web site

 To add the web site, we'll use the `iis` cookbook's `iis_site` resource.
-By default, ASP.NET applications run under a user in the `IIS_ISERS` group, so we also need to provide read rights to that group.
+By default, ASP.NET applications run under a user in the `IIS_IUSRS` group, so we also need to provide read rights to that group.

 We want the web site to be accessible over HTTP on port 80 and run in the `Products` application pool.
 The `iis_site` resource provides attributes that define those settings.